|

 Safety and maintenance

 There are many additional hazards that are posed when maintenance work is being done on any building.
-In some cases, the risks of people being harmed are considerably higher due to special equipment or substances that are in use.
+In some cases, the risks of people being harmed are considerably higher due to equipment or substances that are in use during the work, which might not be familiar to those using it.

-A good way to limit the risks during the works is to select a good contractor or person to do the work.
-Some smaller maintenance tasks, like wiring a plug or changing a tap washer can be completed by someone who is 'competent'.
-Other works must be completed by a suitable contractor.
-This is the case for electrical wiring, gas installation work, work or any major works.
+A good way to limit the risks during the works is to select a competent contractor or person to do the work.
+Some smaller maintenance tasks, like wiring a plug or changing a tap washer can be completed by anybody who is considered 'competent' for that task (competence being a measure of training, experience and knowledge).
+Some other tasks would require a contractor to be employed.

 Contractors need to be suitable qualified and competent, and a good way to check this is to make sure that they are a member of a reputable trade organisation.
-For example, look for a CORGI registered gas installer or a NICEIC Electrician and check that this covers non-domestic premises.
+For example, look for a Gas Safe gas fitter and check that this covers non-domestic premises.

 With some kinds of work, you might need to meet certain regulations or specifications.
 A good example of this is when a fire alarm system is installed and detectors need to be put is suitable places.
-In these cases, the contractor you choose should be able to help, but other assistance can be found by contacting people like Environmental Health Officers, Building Control Officers and the Fire Brigade.
-Other people like architects and structural or building services engineers are also useful sources of advice.
+In these cases, ensure that the contractor is competent to design, as well as install, the equipment.

 Asbestos

 You need to identify if you have any asbestos in your Place of Worship, and then work out the risk of fibres being released to the air.
-You do not have to automatically remove the asbestos from the building if it can be sealed or encapsulated to reduce the risks.
-It is important not to disturb asbestos, and this is especially true if it has been sealed.
+You do not have to automatically remove the asbestos from the building if it can be sealed or encapsulated to reduce the risk of airborne particles being released.

 The danger with asbestos is from the dust.
 Dust can be released by drilling, sanding or disturbing asbestos and asbestos containing materials.
 You will also have to inform contractors if there is asbestos in the building.
 This is so that they know if there are any precautions that they need to take when they start working on the building.